Reviews You Can Rely On

 Are you going out for a long day in the hills?
 The LifeStraw Peak Squeeze is a personal-sized model with a high-flow microfilter in a collapsible and very packable soft bottle.
 Offering a solution to shallow water sources, you can simply remove the microfilter from the soft bottle and drink directly from the stream or scoop water on the go and drink straight from the packable bottle.
 It will filter as you drink, fueled by a soft squeeze and your guzzling force.
 The soft bottle top is adaptable to other compatible bottles, and the filter can be removed to carry water between sources.
 In the field, the microfilter and collapsible bottle roll up to the size of your palm and are easily packed inside the pouch of a running vest.
 When committing to long-distance adventures in the backcountry, this reliable and durable filtration system will not let you down.

-The only downside to this backpacking water filter is the regular maintenance required to maintain the optimal flow rate.
+After testing the Peak Squeeze, we found the only drawback is the regular maintenance required to maintain the optimal flow rate.
 This makes sense, given the small size of the microfilter, which requires the assistance of a syringe to remove extra particles from the hollow fibers.
-Additionally, the projected lifespan of this model is 2,000 liters, which is double that of its closest competitors.
-The Peak Squeeze also boasts a durable soft bottle design that resists tears, rips, and punctures, so you can take it on backcountry adventures for years to come.
+If a zero maintenance option is more your thing, the Aquamira Water Treatment Drops may be more suitable.
+On the other hand, if you prefer a filter to drops, check out the MSR Guardian Purifier.
+Additionally, the projected lifespan of the Peak Squeeze is 2,000 liters, which is twice that of its closest competitors.
+It also boasts a durable soft bottle design that resists tears, rips, and punctures, so you can take it on backcountry adventures for years to come.

 Read more: LifeStraw Peak Squeeze review